imzqqq/chat/server/chat/python/api-spec/proposals/2946-spaces-summary.md

 This MSC attempts to solve how a member of a space discovers rooms in that space.
-This is useful for quickly exposing a user to many aspects of an entire community, using the examples above, joining the "official chat.dingshunyu.top rooms" space might suggest joining a few
+This is useful for quickly exposing a user to many aspects of an entire community, using the examples above, joining the "official chat.imzqqq.top rooms" space might suggest joining a few
 rooms:

 * A room to discuss development of the Chat Spec.
-* An announcements room for news related to chat.dingshunyu.top.
+* An announcements room for news related to chat.imzqqq.top.
 * An off-topic room for members of the space.

 ## Proposal